The Techniques I Use

 I was trained by Masters Nita Mocanu, Philippe Coffin & Colleen Benelli from 2007-2017.
 I am a certified Usui/Holy Fire® II, Karuna Reiki® Master Teacher and a Professional Member of the International Center for Reiki Training.

 Reiki is a Japanese technique for stress-reduction and relaxation that also promotes healing.
 It is simple and safe and treats the whole person including the mind, body, emotions and spirit, always going to where it is needed most.
+Although Reiki energy is spiritual in nature, Reiki is not a religion.

-Helpful to reduce stress, enhance the quality of life and improve one’s health, it is done by laying the hands lightly on, or just above, a fully clothed body.
+Helpful to reduce anxiety, enhance the quality of life and improve one’s health, it is done by laying the hands lightly on, or just above, a fully clothed body.
 A subtle energy flows from the hands of the practitioner into you to activate the natural healing processes of your body.
 It's based on the idea that an unseen "life force energy" flows through us and is what causes us to be alive.
 If your "life force energy" is low, then you’re more likely to get sick or feel stress, and if it is high, you’re more capable of being happy and healthy.
 Reiki is a natural tool for raising your energy and can be used for self-healing and helping others.

 The Five Ideals of Reiki are an important aspect of Reiki because they help you produce less negativity in your life.
 I’ll teach you how to integrate them into your daily life.